 A donor-advised fund is the most flexible fund.
 With this type of fund, all charitable giving is consolidated into one invested vehicle.

-Once the fund is established, donors can recommend grants at any time for $500 or more to a 501(c)(3) public charity.
-They can use their fund to recommend donations to the charities to which they already give, and/or the NBACF will provide information on organizations or areas of interest to assist donors in choosing their grant recipients.
+Once the fund is established, donors can recommend grants at any time to a 501(c)(3) public charity.
+They can use their fund to recommend donations to the charities to which they already give, and/or the NBCF will provide information on organizations or areas of interest to assist donors in choosing their grant recipients.

 This type of fund is for benefactors who want to be personally involved in their giving.

 With a designated fund, benefactors can name one or more specific organizations or agencies to benefit from the fund.
 The gift is invested for long-term growth and provides perpetual support to the organization(s).
 Moreover, the donor’s choice(s) will be honored through the years unless a designated organization ceases to operate or ceases to deliver the services that the donor wishes to support.
-If this occurs, NBACF’s investment team stands ready to help identify other organizations with the same mission.
+If this occurs, NBCF’s Board of Directors stands ready to help identify other organizations with the same mission.

 A scholarship fund lets benefactors help deserving students further their education.
 Donors can designate any level of education from preschool to postgraduate work, as well as any field of study.